A Fresh Start

-A Fresh Start is a 1910 American silent short drama produced by the Thanhouser Company.
+A Fresh Start is a 1910 American silent short drama film produced by the Thanhouser Company.
 The film is the story of Jim, a chauffeur, who is fired from his job for being drunk.
 Jim becomes a tramp, but decides to reform after a little girl orders her butler to give him food.
 He encounters her again at the zoo and notices that two men are following the girl and her parents.
 Jim uncovers a plot to kidnap her and takes the place of their chauffeur.
 Jim then drives the kidnappers to the police station and secures a new position as the family's chauffeur.
 According to a trade review, the actual kidnapping scene and where Jim overpowers the villain's chauffeur is not actually depicted.
 The reviewer also stated the strength of the production is not in the plot, but in the staging and photography.
 The film was released on September 2, 1910, and it likely had a wide national release.
 The film is presumed lost.